alexbunardzic/movies/README.md

 Finally, the program sorts the list of movies by the total number of monthly views.

 ## Third Party Libraries
-We're using jsoup-1.8.1.jar (http://jsoup.org) for parsing the HTML document, and json-simple-1.1.1.jar (https://code.google.com/p/json-simple/) for processing JSON.
+I'm using jsoup-1.8.1.jar (http://jsoup.org) for parsing the HTML document, and json-simple-1.1.1.jar (https://code.google.com/p/json-simple/) for processing JSON.